oscardoudou/quick-paste/README.md

 16. Support local shortcut paste top 6 shown item
 17. Show either image or text, not both.
 18. Dynamic height of text

+## Inspiration
+Initially it is just a simple tool to facilate my job application filling process.
+When I did job hunting, my mac was slow.
+Opening too many app(Adobe Reader, MS Word and too much safari chrome tab) significantly slow my mac.
+Copy paste repeatedly is tedious.
+So I came to the idea to store frequently copied items in menu bar for quick access.